Star Furniture Company, a manufacturer of high-quality, traditional-style bedroom suites, opens for business in Zeeland, Michigan.

-Herman Miller acquires Maharam Fabric Corporation, a New York-based global designer and provider of high-quality interior textiles for commercial, healthcare and residential interiors.
+Herman Miller acquires Maharam Fabric Corporation, a New York-based global designer and provider of high quality interior textiles for commercial, healthcare, and residential interiors.

 Herman Miller introduces the Mirra 2 work chair, the latest advance in high-performance seating.
-Mirra 2 is a leaner, lighter and more responsive chair that moves as one with the sitter, dynamically supporting even a person’s slightest movements.
+Mirra 2 is a leaner, lighter, and more responsive chair that moves as one with the sitter, dynamically supporting even a person’s slightest movements.

-The Herman Miller Collection, in collaboration with the Eames Office, reintroduces the Eames Moulded Plastic Chair in fiberglass, a twist on the classic that leverages contemporary advances in environmentally sensitive material chemistry and manufacturing processes.
+The Herman Miller Collection, in collaboration with the Eames Office, reintroduces the Eames Molded Plastic Chair in fiberglass, a twist on the classic that leverages contemporary advances in environmentally sensitive material chemistry and manufacturing processes.

-Herman Miller introduces Public Office Landscape, a system of surface, storage and seating components that allows people to move freely between conversations and tasks.
-Designed by Yves Béhar and his team at fuseproject, Public transforms every part of the office — including individual desks — into places for collaboration.
+Herman Miller introduces Public Office Landscape, a system of surface, storage, and seating components that allows people to move freely between conversations and tasks.
+Designed by Yves Béhar and his team at fuseproject, Public transforms every part of the office—including individual desks—into places for collaboration.

 Herman Miller announces Earthright, a new sustainability strategy that builds on more than 50 years of environmental learning and commitment.
-Earthright outlines several 10-year goals, such as achieving zero waste from all facilities, consuming 50 per cent less water,and reducing energy intensity by 50 percent.
+Earthright outlines several 10-year goals, such as achieving zero waste from all facilities, consuming 50 percent less water, and reducing energy intensity by 50 percent.

 Herman Miller introduces Renew, the latest in sit-to-stand tables.
 Renew offers a full range of supported movement to help people stay more active and healthier at work.